ebuka-nwabueze/Hotelier/README.md

 Other info:
 - It uses graphql(express-graphql) as an API to connect the server.
+- React-query for the client side state management.
 - A potential addition is the use of Material UI and rsjs forms for the create and update features.

 ## How to run